Sugiuma/Portfolio_Projects/E-commerce/README.md

 # E-Commerce Web Application

 ## Overview
 This project is a simple e-commerce web application built with Flask, SQLAlchemy, and Bootstrap, providing a responsive and dynamic user interface.
 It features an intuitive product catalog, secure user authentication, an interactive shopping cart, and an admin panel for managing products and orders.
-The app is test using Selenium Webdriver, unittest and pytest.
+The app is tested using Selenium Webdriver, unittest and pytest.

 ## Key Features & Flask Components